rizzini/my_personal_bash_scripts/README.md

 **Description:**
 Displays real-time network speed (download and upload) and the number of open network connections, optimized for minimal resource usage and fast updates.
-- Reads network statistics directly from `/proc/net/dev` to calculate current download and upload speeds.
+- Reads network statistics from `/proc/net/dev` to calculate current download and upload speeds.
 - Output is color-coded: speeds are shown in red if usage is high.
 - Shows the number of currently open TCP/UDP connections.
 - Optionally uses Awesome Font for enhanced visual presentation, but works without it.